 The NHS recommends sterilising all feeding equipment every time you use it for at least the first 12 months of your baby's life.

 Our product recommendations are based on a combination of real-world testing from our burgeoning army of mum testers and the extensive knowledge of our experienced editorial team and product specialists.
 Where we can, we also consult experts who specialise in that field to ensure you get the right advice along with the right product, and we listen to what you say as well.
-Our thriving mum community on our Facebook group #mumtribe also often hold great insights as to which products mums really like best and why, helping us highlight the products that meet what you really want.

-For the essential products, our annual Mother&Baby Awards shortlist the top products tested, and you can find full reviews from our mum testers provided on the product page.
-The winners and runners-up for each category will then appear in our top picks article for that product, along with other products that were rated highly by our team.
+For essential products, our annual Mother&Baby Awards shortlist the top products tested.
+Full reviews from our mum testers can be found on our product pages.
+The winners and runners-up for each category will also appear in our top picks article for that product, along with other products that were rated highly by our team.